• Skip to primary navigation

 To prep dried black fungus, best to follow package instructions.

-What you’ll need to do is soak it in water and wait for it to bloom to about 3x its size (about 5 minutes).
-Once it does, remove from the water, pat dry and chop.
+What we do is soak it in water and wait for it to bloom to about 3x its size (about 5 minutes).
+Once it does, we remove from the water, pat dry and chop.

 Don’t worry if you can’t find it in-store; you can leave it out of this recipe.